efeng2001/efeng2001/README.md

-🙋🏽‍♂️ Hi, I’m @Ethan Feng, an exceptionally dedicated student with keen interpersonal, communication, and organizational skills.
+Hi, I’m Ethan Feng who loves to engage in innovative projects and follow current technology trend.
-❤️‍🔥 I’m interested in Artificial Intelligence, Machine Learning, Blockchain, and every other inspiring technology 📖 I’m currently studying Computer Science at the University of Southern California.
+I’m a senior studying Computer Science at the University of Southern California.
+I'm currently seeking full time opportunities as a software engineer.
-💻 I'm searching for a computer science related internship and collaboration on an individual project